 While I was in Nagapattinam the Indian holiday Republic Day happened.
 On that day, January 26 they celebrate the day the Constitution of India went into effect in 1950.
 They had a lot really fun festivities there including a show that had dogs jumping through rings of fire!

 Nagore Dargah, is an Islamic shrine built over the tomb of the Sufi saint Shahul Hameed hundreds of years ago.
 It had extremely tall intricate minarets including one that was over 131 feet tall.
 It was night went I went so I was not able to get a great photo of it.
-I did get blurry photo of the tallest minaret.
-Once inside, we were greeted by an Imam who guided us around the dargah and brought us into the inner most part where the body of Shahul Hameed laid.
+I did get a blurry photo of the tallest minaret.
+Once inside, we were greeted by an Imam who guided us around the dargah and brought us into the innermost part where the body of Shahul Hameed laid.
 He then said a quick prayer over us before sending us off.
 He was such a kind and welcoming gentleman.

 The Imam saying a prayer over us

 The inner most part where the body of Shahul Hameed lays

 More Photos From My Incredible Trip to India: